 When to go: March-April (Punta Norte) and September-October (Punta Delgada and Caleta Valdes)

 Orcas are common to the coastal fjords of western Iceland, where they devour a wealth of herring and often put on vivid aerial displays.
-You can also alternate whale sightings with skygazing, as you hunt down the northern lights at night.
+Alternate whale sightings with skygazing, as you hunt down the northern lights at night.

 Where to see: The lively village of Grundarfjörður, two hours’ drive north-west of Reykjavík on the Snæfellsnes Peninsula, is the prime location for orca watching.
 Húsavík, on Iceland’s northern coast, also has a bounty of whales – including orcas – particularly during summer.